 Our strategy over the coming year, whilst still pursuing recruitment options is to remodel how social work provision is provided.
-This could be through a skills-mix approach or using multidisciplinary professionals working in an integrated way with other providers, coupled with how we manage demand overall for services.
-Ultimately this will support a reduced agency reliance and spend and ensure we provide a consistent service for families without unnecessary or planned changes of social worker.
+This could be through a skills-mix approach or using multi- disciplinary professionals working in an integrated way with other providers, coupled with how we manage demand overall for services.
+Ultimately this will support a reduced agency worker reliance and therefore spend and ensure we provide a consistent service for families without unnecessary or planned changes of social worker.